0 Comment

 Factory Worker

-Organizations that base rewards only on employee performance and efficiency are likely to get poor results.
-While they are important factors, they should not be the only criteria for reward and recognition.
+Organizations that base rewards only on employee performance and efficiency will likely get poor results.
+While they are essential factors, they should not be the only criteria for reward and recognition.

 Due to this, the same employees may get rewards repeatedly simply because they are more efficient and better performers.

-Organizations should consider additional factors such as initiatives taken, process improvement, display of values, and innovation while recognizing employees.
+When recognizing employees, organizations should consider additional factors, such as initiatives taken, process improvement, display of values, and innovation.

-This can help in making the reward programs more inclusive and ensure greater participation from the workforce.
+This can help make the reward programs more inclusive and ensure greater participation from the workforce.

 4. Limiting Recognition only to Junior Employees